 The end goal is to obtain the ascii data tables that come out from the plotting tool, but instead of averaged values like the normal polygon tools give (Rotated Rectangle, Spectral plot, Histogram.)
 I need every individual pixel value like the line tool for spatial plot.

-#2 Updated by Spencer Devins about 1 year ago
+#2 Updated by Spencer Devins over 1 year ago

 EDIT 8/1/2017 (1:03):